sbcfiregis/DefensibleSpaceInspections/HowTo.md

 8) Click the __"down-arrow"__ to download the file
 9) Navigate to your Downloads folder on windows File Explorer and unzip the file (it will be named like: *Fulcrum_Export_3b08c3bf-09e2-4d66-96fd-30f08f8ad8b4*)
 10) Navigate inside unzipped file until you get to the shapefiles
-11) Select all parts of the shapefile that __DO NOT INCLUDE__ "photoid" and add "_SBC" to all 4 parts of the shapefile (ex: 2019_defensible_space_inspections_SBC)
+11) Select parts of the shapefile that __DO NOT INCLUDE__ "photoid" or "2019_inspection" and add "_SBC" to all 4 parts of the shapefile
+(ex: 2019_defensible_space_inspections_SBC)
-12) Bring shapefile into ArcMap/QGIS and __field calculate__ "Date" field from the "Inspection" field.
+12) Bring shapefile into ArcMap/QGIS, create new __Date__ field and __field calculate__ "Date" field from the "Inspection" field.
 Close out.
 13) Follow steps 1-12 for MTO Defensible Space Records.
 Select only records with structure and vegetation assessments complete.
     __"All Inspections Current", "1st Non Compliant", "2nd Compliant", "2nd Non Compliant", "3rd Compliant", "4th Non Compliant-Citation"__
 14) Select only __SRA Properties!__